pingji00/p3/peer-review.md

 + Template inheritance is not used.
 + There is no code separation issue.
 + The `load` method uses `return 'a string'` to show the result.
-It could be done by return to a blade and use `{{ }}` statements for pratice.
+It could be done by return to a blade and use `{{ }}` statements for practice.

 ## 5. Code: General

-+ There's no inconsistencies between the code and the course notes are found.
++ There are no inconsistencies between the code and the course notes are found.
 + The validation is done by HTML itself.
 It would be better to take advantage of Laravel to validating the request and display errors.
-+ The code is relatievely simple and do not need commets.
++ The code is relatively simple and does not need commets.
-+ It is a simple pratice and I found it easy to understand.
++ It is a simple practice and I found it easy to understand.

 ## 6. Misc
-No more comments.
+The author put `class` in `<html>` tag, which is wrong.